NVIDIA/jitify/jitify2_user_guide.md

-  For compilation (but not preprocessing), the architecture value may be specified using the special syntax "compute_."  or "sm_." to explicitly enable automatic detection of the architecture.
+  For compilation (but not preprocessing), the architecture value may be specified using the special syntax "compute_."  or "sm_." to explicitly select the preferred type of compilation (PTX or direct-to-CUBIN respectively) while still relying on automatic detection of the architecture.

 - `-std=<std>`